vrokyta/arthroscopy-content/README.md

 After the milestone is completed, a new pull request is created to complete the `merge` operation from `dev` branch to `main` branch.
 The merge commit that will be created is tagged with the new version.

-Based on this new milestone version, a release titled `scalhive-content <tag>` has been created, where `<tag>` is the tag corresponding to the completed milestone version.
+Based on this new milestone version, a release titled `arthroscopy-content <tag>` has been created, where `<tag>` is the tag corresponding to the completed milestone version.
 Also, this release is marked as `latest`.

 ## Update theme policy

-To update the version of the `scalhive-theme submodule`, a corresponding issue must be created (which can be added as a task in a larger issue).
+To update the version of the `arthroscopy-theme submodule`, a corresponding issue must be created (which can be added as a task in a larger issue).
 This issue must have the label `update`.

-The main task of this specific issue is to change the version of the scalhive-theme submodule to a new one in file `/go.mod`.
-Changes may also be added to configuration/content files to apply new changes of scalhive-theme module.
+The main task of this specific issue is to change the version of the arthroscopy-theme submodule to a new one in file `/go.mod`.
+Changes may also be added to configuration/content files to apply new changes of arthroscopy-theme module.